 A recent Harris poll of more than 2,000 adults showed that snow blowers or snow throwers were the piece of outdoor power equipment most coveted by neighbors.
 We’ve already seen quite a bit of snow this winter and we’re sure to get plenty more before spring arrives.
 You might be thinking it’s time you ditch the shovel stop coveting your neighbors snow blower and get one of your own.
 If so, we’re here to help.

-Dual or 2 Stage Snow Blowers?
+Single or 2 Stage Snow Blowers?
 Choosing Your Snow Blower Type

 There are two main questions you need to answer when getting ready to buy a snow blower: